 In the above two images, notice these differences –

 - recovery of information in the bright clouds.

-- overall color balance looks more natural in the second image (compare the sky color).
+- overall color balance looks more natural in the first image (compare the sky color).

-- structure recovery and sharpening is also better in the second image.
+- structure recovery and sharpening is also better in the first image.